What is Instagram’s Threads app? All your questions answered

 How do you delete your Threads account?

-You can deactivate your Threads account, but to delete the account completely, you have to delete your Instagram account, according to Meta’s “Supplemental Privacy Policy”.
+You can deactivate your Threads account, but to delete the account completely, you must delete your Instagram account, according to Meta’s “Supplemental Privacy Policy.”
+After users complained about this, Mosseri said that the company is “looking into a way to delete your Threads account separately.”

 Does Threads have a “Following” timeline?